Now I Have To Call Him Father

 The plaintive chorus goes:

-“Barrasford’s Hippodrome was again packed last night, and another powerful bill awaited the visitors.
+The song scored right away: “Barrasford’s Hippodrome was again packed last night, and another powerful bill awaited the visitors.
 Dainty, diverting Vesta Victoria is the chief attraction, and the audience listened to her droll ditties with unrestrained pleasure.
 Vesta gave a new song last night—‘Now I Have To Call Him Father.’
 It fetched the house down” (Sheffield Evening Telegraph, 20 October 1908).
+Miss Victoria took the song, and her other hits, to the United States, where it also met with success, as the sheet music cover above attests and as the following round-up in The Era reports:

 Yolande Noble (Columbia D-285, 1909; Columbia-Rena 1144, 1909; Pathé 8148, 1909?)